simonaku/learn-jekyll-1/index.md

 title: Home
 ---

-# Město v poušti.
+### Město v poušti.
 Kultura možností.
 Síť snílků a mužů činu.

 Tato stránka se zabývá skvělým festivalem Burning Man.

-### A city in the desert.
+# A city in the desert.
 A culture of possibility.
 A network of dreamers and doers.
->Na této stránce se dozvíte základní i zajímavé informace o festivalu.

 ## Posts